NOTE: This trip is sold out. The company is taking a waiting list, so please call to be added to that, as cancellations often occur: 1(800)-348-5941.

 Airfare: Air travel to Quito International Airport and back is not included.

 Tips.
-Our Ecuadorian Guides and staff earn a significant part of their income through tips, so it is helpful that each satisfied customer provide a tip at the end of the trip.
+Our Ecuadorian Guides and staff earn a significant part of their income through tips, so it is helpful that each satisfied customer provides a tip at the end of the trip.
+Here are some tipping guidelines: Quito Hotel Tip .50-1 per bag for the porter and $2 for the cleaning staff, Boat Guide $15-$20 per day, Boat Crew (as a group, not individual) $10-$15 per day.

 Who should apply and group norms